filecoin-project/filecoin-docs/docs/project/README.md

 ## Filecoin specification

-[Technical specification](https://github.com/filecoin-project/specs) for the Filecoin protocol and its associated subsystems.
+View the [technical specification](https://github.com/filecoin-project/specs) for the Filecoin protocol and its associated subsystems.

 ## Research